joergen7/cuneiform-doc/tutorial-basics.rst

 Introduction
 ------------

-This tutorial is an introduction to the most important concepts of Cuneiform which you will need to use in all but the most simplistic scenarios.
-This is assigning expressions to variables, querying, and defining tasks.
-In later tutorials when more specialized language concepts are introduced it is important for you to be familiar with the basic concepts covered in this tutorial.
-These basic concepts lets you specify arbitrarily complex workflows driving APIs from Perl, R, Python, and Bash.
-After this tutorial will be able to define tasks, apply tasks, assign variables and query the value of an expression.
+This tutorial is an introduction to the most important concepts of Cuneiform.
+This is binding an expression to a variable and defining and calling foreign functions.
+Completing this tutorial, enables you to specify complex workflows and drive APIs in foreign languages like Perl, R, Python, and Bash.

 Explanation and Examples
 ------------------------